 You’ll develop your writing so that it’s pitch-perfect for a variety of audiences.
-You’ll enhance your critical thinking and master a wide range of transferrable communication skills while pursuing your own creative vision.
+You’ll enhance your critical thinking.
+You will master a wide range of transferrable communication skills while pursuing your own creative vision.

-Creative writing offers you flexibility in writing original work in a variety of genres: learn to write fiction, scripts for the stage and screen, poetry, creative non-fiction, life writing and travel writing.
-You’ll cap off your study with a complete and polished creative manuscript.
+Creative writing offers you flexibility in writing original work in a variety of genres.
+Learn to write fiction, poetry, creative non-fiction, travel writing and scripts for the stage and screen.

 There are also vocationally oriented opportunities for participating in a community arts project as well as an online publishing project.